AscendingPassage.com HOME PAGE.

 growing darkness.
 They seem too bright to be those of an Arab

 encampment.
-And our driver turning round and pointing to them says:
+Our driver, turning round and pointing to them says:

 "Chelal!"

 electricity.
-It consists of a station, a factory with a long smoking
+The town consists of a station, a factory with a long smoking

-chimney, and a dozen or so suspicious-looking taverns, reeking of
+chimney, and a dozen or so suspicious-looking taverns.

-And here we embark for Philae.
-A number of boats are ready: for the
+Here we embark for Philae.
+A number of boats are ready, for the

 tourists allured by many advertisements flock hither every winter in